Skip to content

 In conversation with Carol Shaben

-Posted on October 29, 2013July 30, 2015 by Bruce Gillespie
+Posted on October 29, 2013July 30, 2015 By Bruce Gillespie

 As one of the jury members for the Edna Staebler Award for Creative Non-Fiction, I’m pleased to announce that this year’s winner will visit Laurier Brantford.